ZacharyACohen/HDXWizard/README.md

 This project includes the use of xlwings, which is licensed under the [BSD 3-Clause License](XLWINGS_LICENSE).

 The code in this project is licensed under the [MIT License](LICENSE).

-WARNING: Tensorflow is not currently compatible with python 3.12.
-Please use python 3.11.